 Inez Lung Lee

-Inez Lung was born April 18, 1900 and though she grew up in Austin, she is most known for her time spent in China.
+A teacher of great passion and beloved internationally, Inez Lung was born April 18, 1900, and though she grew up in Austin, she is most known for the time she spent in China.

 Inez Lung Lee with Students, ca. 1930.
 Photo courtesy of Austin History Center

 Inez was deeply dedicated to her students.
-In her teaching she encouraged her students to continue their education beyond Pooi To and, after graduating, many of her students would attend college in China and the US.
+In her teaching she encouraged her students to continue their education beyond Pooi To and, after they graduated, many of her students would attend college both in China and in the United States.

 Inez Lung Lee in Canton ca. 1930.
 Photo courtesy of Austin History Center

-In all, she returned to Austin only three times between 1928 and when she retired in 1958.
+She returned to Austin only three times between 1928 and 1958.

 After returning to Austin permanently a former student of hers, Elizabeth Luk, introduced Inez to a retired restaurant owner, W. F. Lee and in 1959 they married.